softwareJengineer/chat_app_v2/README.md

 8. The web app can be accessed through localhost:5173 in your browser

 REQUIREMENTS
-1. Node.js (only requirement if only viewing the frontend)
+1. Node.js (the requirement for only viewing the frontend, the others are not necessary if you do not need backend functionality)
 2. Python3
 3. Java 22
 4. new_LSA.csv